-DHS is requesting that hospitals indicate whether and how much assessment was paid, whether the assessment cost was included in the Medicare Cost Report (MCR), and whether and how much offsetting revenue was reported.
+DHS is requesting that hospitals indicate whether and how much assessment was paid, and how much assessment cost remains in both the Medicare Cost Report (MCR) and the MA-336 after reclassification adjustments.

-If a hospital did not report the assessment amount paid as a cost within the hospital's MCR, then the hospital can/should complete the survey sent by DHS to show how the assessment cost was treated in the hospital's accounting records and on the MCR.
-Submission of supporting documentation is not required at this time; however, please retain supporting documentation for audit purposes.
+If a hospital did not report the assessment amount paid as a cost within a hospital's cost report, then the hospital should indicate in the survey how the assessment cost was treated in the hospital's accounting records.
+Supporting documentation is not required at this time.
+Hospitals should retain supporting documentation for audit purposes.